georgedimitriadis/t_sne_bhcuda/README.md

 ##Notes for use
 ###Installation
- This is a conda package so you can install it using conda install -c georgedimitriadis t_sne_bhcuda.
+ This is a conda package so you can install it using conda install -c georgedimitriadis t_sne_bhcuda (after you have done conda install anaconda-client to install access to the anaconda cloud where the code is hosted).
 This will add the t_sne_bhcuda executable into the Scripts folder (for Windows) or the bin folder (for Linux) of the python environment that you installed the package in.
 The t_sne() function in the bhtsne_cuda script of the module will call this executable.

  The whole code base (including the C++ and CUDA osurce code) will be downloaded into your Conda_folder\conda-bld\work.